 Here is what our students say

-Brian is a perfect instructor.
+The Rozel trainer is a perfect instructor.
 He is able to simplify, teach, explain, and make it all interesting at the same time.
 Very smooth delivery and the content was spot on.

-Brian did an excellent job presenting this topic.
+The instructor did an excellent job presenting this topic.
 His knowledge on the subjects covered and extensive background in the industry are impressive.
 The method of presentation was very effective (professional, humble, ready to answer questions, use of examples from personal experience to keep the conversation relevant, etc.).
 All-in-all, this was the best electric shock/arc flash training I have attended over the past 10 years.

 At the completion of the training the employee will be able to: